 Sambrook, J., Fritsch, E.F., and Maniatis, T. (1989).
 Molecular Cloning: A Laboratory Manual.
 (Cold Spring Harbor, NY: Cold Spring Harbor Laboratory Press).

 Lohaus, G., and Fischer, K. (2002).
 Intracellular and intercellular transport of nitrogen and carbon.
 In Advances in Photosynthesis and Respiration, Vol. 12, C. Foyer and G. Noctor, eds (Dordrecht, The Netherlands: Kluwer Academic Publishers), pp. 239-263.

-The copyright of any paper accepted for publication in JGG is reserved by the Institute of Genetics and Developmental Biology, Chinese Academy of Sciences and Genetics Society of China.
-All authors are required to complete a Publishing Agreement after the acceptance of the manuscript.
-All authors must read and agree to the conditions outlined in the Publishing Agreement, and must sign the Form or agree that the corresponding author can sign on their behalf.
-More explaination about copyright information can be found in Elsevier website.
-Articles cannot be published until a signed Publishing Agreement has been received.7.
-PUBLICATION FEESIt is free to submit a manuscript to JGG, while a charge of RMB 200 for each print page, RMB 800 for each color figure will be assessed on accepted manuscripts from Chinese authors.
-Additional payment of RMB 200 per article for language-editing will be assessed.
-Requests for waiver of charges should be submitted to firstname.lastname@example.org, if authors have a financial problem to support the publication.
+The copyright of any paper accepted for publication in JGG is reserved by Institute of Genetics and Developmental Biology, Chinese Academy of Sciences, and Genetics Society of China.
+All authors are required to complete a copyright transfer form after the acceptance of the manuscript.
+In signing the transfer of copyright, it is assumed that authors have obtained permission to use any copyrighted or previously published material.
+All authors must read and agree to the conditions outlined in the Copyright Assignment Form, and must sign the Form or agree that the corresponding author can sign on their behalf.
+More explanations about copyright information can be found in Elsevier website.
+Articles cannot be published until a signed Publishing Agreement has been received.